 It’s always a good idea to split the ultimate goal up into milestones, as it can be quite demoralizing when the end goal is substantial.
 It will be hard to see progress, especially if the journey is long.
 With milestones, you can celebrate small wins with your team along the way, and this will trigger more engagement.

 4. Embark on a Learning Journey Together

-Self improvement is a coveted trait to have in an employee.
-It’s important to give your staff members the impression that the work place is not only a place to earn a salary, it’s also a place of endless potential growth.
+Self-improvement is a coveted trait to have in an employee.
+It’s important to give your staff members the impression that the workplace is a place to earn a salary and a place of endless potential growth.

 Try to lead your team in an activity or exercise that most of them haven’t experienced before.
 This learning journey will create endless opportunities for you to help each other and open doors to transparent communication.
 This will then strengthen existing relationships and create new ones.